If Trees Could Sing: Annie Sellick

 Annie Sellick talks about the tulip poplar and the benefits that trees provide us.

 Vocalist Annie Sellick might be the best known jazz singer in her hometown of Nashville.
 Her knack for rhythm, hard-swing and clever phrasing have put her onstage or in the studio with luminaries such as Joey DeFrancesco, Gerald Clayton, Jeff Hamilton and Mark O'Connor.
 She has been voted Best Jazz Artist five times by the readers of the Nashville Scene.
-Annie did her video for us at Owl's Hill Nature Sanctuary in Brentwood, Tennessee.
+We filmed Annie's video at Owl's Hill Nature Sanctuary in Brentwood, Tennessee.

 Tulip Poplar Facts